sebpuetz/ffp/README.md

 # ffp

 Interface to [finalfusion](https://finalfusion.github.io) written in (almost) pure Python. `ffp` supports reading from various embedding formats and more liberal construction of embeddings from components compared to the other `finalfusion` interfaces.
+Lots of pretrained [finalfrontier](https://github.com/finalfusion/finalfrontier/) embeddings are available [here](https://finalfusion.github.io/pretrained), fastText embeddings converted to finalfusion can be found [here](http://www.sfs.uni-tuebingen.de/a3-public-data/finalfusion-fasttext/)

 This is an early version of `ffp`, feedback is very much appreciated!